ks927/codeks/_posts/2019-02-08-react-native-offline-notice.markdown

 ---
 layout: post
 title:  "How to Add Offline Notice Banner in React Native App"
+subtitle: "Notifying Users When Their Connection is Down"
 date:   2019-02-08 20:40:45 -0500
 categories: [React Native]
 ---